mardeltri/CarND-PID-Controller/README.md

 ![State machine][image1]

 ### 2. PID controller
-Two PID controllers have been tuned one for the steering angle control and other for the car speed.
-A C++ class have been implemented in order to include the PID controller.
-Particular parameters are set with the init method.
+Two PID controllers have been tuned: one for the steering angle control and other for the car speed.
+A C++ class has been implemented in order to include the PID controller.
+Given that each controller have its own parameters, the init method has been designed to include:

-The initials parameters are:
 * Kp: proportional gain.
 * Ki: integral gain.
 * Kd: derivative gain.